Life on the Ridge: Five Questions for Lindsey Jackson

 Now my Mammoth lifestyle looks different.
 I'm a morning person instead of a night owl.
 I want to recreate in the mountains in a much different way.
 I climb the technical routes on peaks, scramble the ridges, and attempt to snowboard down them so that I have objectives in every season.
 I'm a tattoo artist, which grants me a flexible schedule to play in these mountains that I'm lucky enough to have in my backyard.

-Another shot of Lindsey climbing Laurel Mountain in a Pursuit Hoodie and Hilltop Bike Shorts.
+Lindsey climbing Laurel Mountain in a Pursuit Hoodie and Hilltop Bike Shorts.

 2. What's your favorite thing about climbing in the Eastern Sierra?